-So there will be a divination after all, thought Jarret with a wry smile.
+So there will be a divination, after all, thought Jarret in contemplation.

 Between them, sitting on a pillow, was a young woman of about twenty years of age.
 She was very beautiful, but her beauty was marred by a deep frown as she ignored the ongoing debate.

 He looked around, trying to spot the Matriarch, but they all looked the same to him; then a realisation hit him.
 He immediately turned to face the young woman and half bowed in the same way he had observed people greeting elder Ro on their way here.

 The debate immediately halted in its tracks, and all eyes fell on Ethan.
 Elder Ro looked at Ethan and lifted an eyebrow, then looked deep in thought.
 The Matriarch didn’t look surprised at all.
 Her eyes shone with intellect, and an unspoken challenge.
 She completely ignored him and turned to Kothar.
 She looked pissed.

 “Kothar, explain yourself!” she commanded in a haughty tone.